PierreLorenzi/HyperCardPreview/StackFormat.md

 0x22 | UInt16 | Flags, Bit 8: left to right (as opposed to top to bottom), Bit 0: dynamic height 0x24 | [Pascal String](#pascal-string) | Header (string on top of the page).
 The following control characters can be embedded: `0x01`: date, `0x02`: time, `0x03`: stack name, `0x04`: page number.
 *variable* | *bytes* | *Unknown values*
-0x124 | UInt16 | Number of reports items
+0x124 | UInt16 | Number of report items
 0x126 | [Report Item](#report-item)[] | The report items

 ### Free Block

-A free block is a space in the file available for new blocks, it contains garbage and doesn't represent anything.
+A Free Block is a space in the file that isn't currently used, it contains garbage and doesn't represent anything.

 Offset | Type | Content
 --- | --- | ---